fheng/best_practice/nodejs/writing_modules.md

 an object that implements the correct interface.
 Finally returning our clean api from our function allows us to clearly undersand what this module does and distinguish its business logic (public api), from the dependencies it requires in order to achieve this.

+### What about when the number of dependencies grow?

+Once the number of dependencies for a module grow, there are a couple of considerations.

+1) Has my module actually grown to be more than one module?
+As in is it time to split it up into 2 modules?

+2) Is it time to use an object whose keys are now the dependencies?
+As a rough guide, if you have more than 4 injected dependencies, then consider using a params object.